SoulMan87/pure-java-api-rest/README.md

 }

 ```
-I'm using Lombok annotations to save me from constructor and getters boilerplate code, it will be generated in build time.
+I've employed Lombok annotations to spare myself from the tedium of crafting constructors and getters manually; they'll be automatically generated during the build process.

-In REST API I want to pass only login and password so I created a separate domain object:
+Within the context of our REST API, we aim to transmit only the login and password.
+To accommodate this, I've introduced a distinct domain object:

 ```java
 @Value